superflanker/NaivePyDESSEM/docs/source/userguide.md

 - **Solver Layer** — Interfaces with external solvers and manages solution logging.

-- **Visualization Layer** — Generation of time series plots and value.CTRL tables in LaTex format.
+- **Visualization Layer** — Generation of time series plots and value/CTRL tables in LaTex format.

 This hierarchy promotes clarity, reusability, and transparency in both model development and numerical experimentation.